 Difficulty in assigning a different resource

 To remove certain tasks

 Overall delays and budget overruns of projects

 Critical path is a common type of technique used by project managers when it comes to resource leveling.
 The critical path represents for both the longest and shortest time duration paths in the network diagram to complete the project.

 However, apart from the widely used critical path concept, project managers use fast tracking and crashing if things get out of hand.

 Fast tracking: This performs critical path tasks.
 This buys time.
 The prominent feature of this technique is that although the work is completed for the moment, possibility of rework is higher.

-Crashing: This refers to assigning resources in addition to existing resources to get work done faster.
-Associate with additional cost such as labor, equipment etc.
+Crashing: This refers to assigning resources in addition to existing resources to get work done faster, associated with additional cost such as labor, equipment, etc.